aidaaminian/first-name-api/README.md

   - GET `/search-name=John&sort=dec&limit=10`

 ### 3. Add a New Name
-- **Description**: Allows you to add a new first name to the database.
+- **Description**: Allows the user to a new first name to the database.
 - **Example Request**:
   - POST `/first-names` with JSON body `{ "name": "Jane" }`